ScriptedBits/GameVault-Relocator/README.md

 ### 📝 **Note:**
 You can run this as a **Python script** or use the included **compiled `.exe`** for a seamless experience.

+### Be sure to check out our other project Emulator Auto-Downloads at https://github.com/ScriptedBits/Emulator-Auto-downloads